 Rationale: In a pregnant woman presenting with severe abdominal pain, syncope, signs of hypovolemic shock, and gestational age of 6 weeks, the most likely cause is an ectopic pregnancy.
 An ectopic pregnancy occurs when a fertilized egg implants outside the uterus, commonly in the fallopian tube.
 As the pregnancy grows and the tube stretches, it can lead to rupture, causing severe abdominal pain, internal bleeding, and signs of shock.
 This is a life-threatening emergency that requires prompt diagnosis and management.
 It is important to consider ectopic pregnancy in any pregnant woman presenting with abdominal pain and signs of shock, especially in the first trimester.

-- C. Use of inpatient treatment
+- C. Fair treatment

 Correct Answer: B